Dan-Nassirharand/dan.slidev/slides.md

 # Attribute

 <div>
-  A columns in a table
+  A column in a table
 </div>
 <br><br>